Closing Date - Open

 How to apply

 All candidates applying for positions with RSK Group must be eligible to work in the UK/European Economic Area.
+Candidates should confirm this when applying with their CV and covering letter.
 RSK is committed to our Corporate Responsibility strategy.
-We seek to minimise our impact on the environment; to engage positively with the community and education groups; to provide a safe and supportive atmosphere in which to work; and to promote Corporate Responsibility throughout our supply chain.
+We seek to minimise our impact on the environment; to engage positively with the community and education groups; to provide a safe and supportive atmosphere in which to work, and to promote Corporate Responsibility throughout our supply chain.

 RSK Group is an Equal Opportunities Employer